-- 7. Class subjects and course content - For class subjects, see the Course List table on the attached sheet. - For course content, see the syllabus for each fiscal year.
+7. Class subjects and course content

+- For class subjects, see the Course List table on the attached sheet. - For course content, see the syllabus for each fiscal year. - All class subjects are taught in Japanese.
+Course materials will be written in both Japanese and English or only English.